-- Renewable Resources Renewables receive 30% of the public funding, with 20% (\$9 billion) going to solar and 10% (\$4.5 billion) to wind.
-We assume that these public funds are used as financial incentives for the development of additional grid-connected wind and solar facilities and behind-the-meter solar installations. - Energy Efficiency Energy efficiency is allocated one-quarter of the total stimulus dollars assumed, or \$11.25 billion.
+Energy Efficiency - Energy efficiency is allocated 25% of the total stimulus dollars assumed (\$5 billion).
 It is assumed that these investments are incremental to what would otherwise be spent on energy efficiency through existing programs, and would be focused on a subset of programs and measures that in past practice tend to require or induce additional private spend by homeowners and businesses (e.g., high-efficiency appliances; heating, ventilation and air conditioning (HVAC) upgrades; and whole-home retrofits).

-- Electric Vehicles Electric vehicles receive 20%, or \$9 billion, of the total public dollars.
-EV investments are divided as follows: 10%, or \$4.5 billion, to defray the cost of purchasing EVs (including both light-duty and medium- and heavy-duty vehicles); 5%, or \$2.25 billion, to support the installation of EV charging in residences and businesses; and 5% (\$2.25 billion) as incentive for the development of commercial charging stations. - Grid Modernization Grid modernization receives 5% of the public funding, or \$2.25 billion.
-Grid modernization investments could include technologies, products, and software development for residential and commercial energy management, microgrid management, and other improvements the efficiency of power system distribution. - Energy Storage Energy Storage is allocated 5% of the public funding, or \$2.25 billion.
-Energy storage contributions defray the cost of grid-connected and behind-the-meter battery applications. - High Voltage Transmission Transmission receives 5% of the public funding, or \$2.25 billion.
-This would provide incentives for the development of new transmission to access additional gridconnected renewable resources that are distant from load centers, and that are incremental to the renewable resources that would be developed due to the stimulus dollars targeted specifically to renewables (see above). - Building Electrification Building electrification is allocated 10% of the public funding (\$4.5 billion).
-Investments of public money for building electrification would be designed to reduce the cost of switching to electric heating and appliances.
+- Renewable Resources Renewables also receive one-quarter of the public funding, with 20% (\$4 billion) going to solar and 5% (\$1 billion) to wind.
+We assume that these public funds are used as financial incentives for the development of additional grid-connected wind and solar facilities and behind-the-meter solar installations. - Electric Vehicles Electric vehicles receive 20% (\$4 billion), of the total public dollars.
+EV investments are divided as follows: 10% (\$2 billion), to defray the cost of purchasing EVs; 5% (\$1 billion), to support the installation of EV charging in residences and businesses; and 5% (\$1 billion) as incentive for the development of commercial charging stations. - Energy Storage Energy Storage is allocated 15% of the public funding (\$3 billion).
+Energy storage contributions defray the cost of grid-connected and behind-the-meter battery applications. - Building Electrification Building electrification is allocated 5% of the public funding (\$1 billion).
+Investments of public money for building electrification would be designed to reduce the cost of switching to high-efficiency electric heating and appliances (separate from the energy efficiency spending described above). - High Voltage Transmission Transmission also receives 5% of the public funding (\$1 billion).
+This would provide incentives for the development of new transmission to access additional gridconnected renewable resources that are distant from load centers, and that are incremental to the renewable resources that would be developed due to the stimulus dollars targeted specifically to renewables (see above). - Grid Modernization Grid modernization also receives 5% of the public funding (\$1 billion).
+Grid modernization investments could include technologies, products, and software development for residential and commercial energy management, microgrid management, and other improvements to the efficiency of power system distribution.